lezcano/CPProb/README.md

 > Library to perform probabilistic inference in C++14.

-## Disclaimer: The library is in a very early development stage!
-It may contain bugs

 ## Overview

 This repository contains a proof of concept of a library to allow probabilistic programming in C++14.